Test ID: SNS Supplemental Newborn Screen, Blood Spot

 Clinical Information

-Newborn screening as a public health measure was initiated in the early 1960s for the identification of infants affected with phenylketonuria (PKU).
-Since then, additional genetic and nongenetic conditions were included in state screening programs.
+Newborn screening as a public health measure was initiated in the early 1960s to identify infants affected with phenylketonuria (PKU).
+Since then, additional genetic and nongenetic conditions have been included in state screening programs.
 The goal of newborn screening is to detect diagnostic markers of the selected disorders in blood spots collected from presymptomatic newborns.
 Inherited disorders of amino acid, fatty acid, and organic acid metabolism typically manifest during the first 2 years of life as acute metabolic crises and usually result in severe neurologic impairment or death.
-These metabolic decompensations are usually triggered by intermittent febrile illness, such as common viral infections leading to prolonged fasting and increased energy demands.
+These metabolic decompensations are typically triggered by intermittent febrile illness, such as common viral infections leading to prolonged fasting and increased energy demands.
 Early identification of affected newborns allows for early initiation of treatment to avoid mortality, morbidity, and disabilities due to these disorders.

-Supplemental newborn screening by MS/MS as described here does not replace current state screening programs, because MS/MS does not allow primary screening for galactosemia, congenital hypothyroidism, congenital adrenal hyperplasia, cystic fibrosis, biotinidase, sickle cell disease, mucopolysaccharidosis type I, adrenoleukodystrophy, Pompe disease, severe combined immune deficiency, critical congenital heart disease, and congenital hearing loss.
+Supplemental newborn screening by MS/MS as described here does not replace current state screening programs because MS/MS does not provide primary screening for galactosemia, congenital hypothyroidism, congenital adrenal hyperplasia, cystic fibrosis, biotinidase, sickle cell disease, mucopolysaccharidosis type I, adrenoleukodystrophy, Pompe disease, severe combined immune deficiency, spinal muscular atrophy, critical congenital heart disease, and congenital hearing loss.

-The Secretary's Advisory Committee on Heritable Disorders in Newborns and Children (SACHDNC) recommends all programs screen for 34 core disorders.
+The Health and Human Services Secretary's Advisory Committee on Heritable Disorders in Newborns and Children recommends all programs screen for 34 core disorders.

 These conditions are considered to fulfill 3 basic principles: